johnylabs/johnylabs/README.md

 # 👋 Hi, I’m Dedan!

-Cloud & Cybersecurity Engineer on the **SOC Analyst → Incident Response → Manager** path.
+Security Analyst on the **SOC Analyst → Incident Response → Security Operations Manager** path.
-Focused on SOC operations, cloud infrastructure, and Python/LLM automation.
+Focused on **detection, investigation, response, and automation** across SOC and cloud environments.

-I build and document hands-on labs across AWS, Azure, and hybrid on-prem environments, integrating security monitoring, detection, and automated response workflows.
+I build and document hands-on labs across AWS, Azure, and hybrid on-prem environments, integrating security monitoring, detection logic, and automated response workflows.
+My work is **defensive and operational** — focused on making security teams faster, more accurate, and more reliable.

 ---